JCurley10/Where-Did-you-Come-From-Where-Did-you-Go-International-Tourism-Over-10-Years/README.md

 ## Conclusion and Further Analysis

-- Overall, there appear to be some correlation between the percent change of GDP and percent change of inbound or outbound tourists, but with only looking at countries with the greatest and least change, it is only the beginning!
+- In the four countries examined of the Inbound dataset, it appears that there is a relationship between the rate of change of GDP and Inbound tourism:
-- With Countries that saw a positive percent change in GDP often saw a similar trend in tours into that country
+  - The countries that had a positive percent change in GDP had a regularly positive, and increasing percent change in GDP and a similarly stady positive percent change increase of inbound tourists.
+  - For countries with a relatively flat percent change in GDP, they saw a relatively flat percent change in inbound tourists.
+- In the four countries examined in the Outbound dataset, the correlation is less clear.
+  -

 - The source data also was difficult to manage, as each country may report toursim information differently, and there is no perfect way to tell
 - It would be valuable to compare the change in per-capita GDP to tourist rates by population in the future